 The Association sets out its own key performance indicators for the main areas of operation, as well as key targets and tasks which are contained in our internal workplans.
-Progress against these indicators is reported to the Management Committee and/or, where relevant, one of our sub-Committees.
+Progress against these indicators is reported to the Management Committee and/or, where relevant, one of our sub-Committees and a review of performance is included at each Management Team meeting.
 An annual review, and re-setting of targets for the year ahead, takes place at an annual planning event attended by Committee and staff.